-Are there any special considerations regarding indices which I need to be aware of?
+Are there any special considerations regarding the index which I need to be aware of?

-Return, if any, will ultimately depend on the level of the basket of indices (subject to the 8% cap on percentage change per three-month period).
-The level of a particular index will be based primarily on the trading prices of the shares included in it.
-The general method of calculation of the level of an index can significantly influence the relationship between changes in the value of or level of such index and price movements in the shares comprising it.
-For example, a "price-weighted" index reflects only the prevailing prices of its underlying shares, while a "capitalization-weighted" index is based on both the price and the number of outstanding shares of each underlying share.
-Thus, in a "capitalization-weighted" index (in contrast to a "price-weighted" index), changes in the share price of an underlying issuer with a large market capitalization will generally have a greater influence on the value or level of the index than changes in the share price of an underlying issuer with a small market capitalization.
+Return, if any, will ultimately depend on the level of the index (subject to the 10% cap on percentage change per three-month period).
+The level of the index will be based primarily on the trading prices of the shares included in it.
+The general method of calculation of the level of the index can significantly influence the relationship between changes in the level of such index and price movements in the shares comprising it.
+For example, a "capitalization-weighted" index such as the S&P 500 Index® reflects both the price and the number of outstanding shares of each underlying issuer.
+Thus, with respect to the S&P 500 Index® (in contrast to a "price-weighted" index), changes in the share price of an underlying issuer with a large market capitalization will generally have a greater influence on the level of the index than changes in the share price of an underlying issuer with a small market capitalization.

-The levels of the indices are typically updated continually during each trading day for the applicable equity trading market, with updated levels disseminated at frequent intervals.
-However, the level of an index may continue to be reported on a current basis even when trading is interrupted in some of the underlying shares.
-In that event, the reported level of an index may be based on the current market prices of those underlying shares that are still being traded (if any) and the last reported prices of those shares that are not currently trading.
+The level of the index is typically updated continually during each trading day with updated levels disseminated at frequent intervals.
+However, the level of the index may continue to be reported on a current basis even when trading is interrupted in some of the underlying shares.
+In that event, the reported level of the index may be based on the current market prices of those underlying shares that are still being traded (if any) and the last reported prices of those shares that are not currently trading.
 As a result, reported levels of the index may at times be based on non-current price information with respect to some or even all of the underlying shares.
-As well, for purposes of the Notes, it will be the closing level of an index on the relevant day which will be used as the index level for calculation purposes.
+As well, for purposes of the Notes, it will be the closing level of the index on the relevant day which will be used as the index level for calculation purposes.

-What factors will determine the levels of the indices?
+What factors will determine the level of the index?

-The trading prices of the underlying shares of each index will determine its level.
-Noteholders should recognize that it is impossible to know whether the level of an index will rise or fall.
+Subject to the comments set out above in "Are there any special considerations regarding the index which I need to be aware of?" the trading prices of the underlying shares of the index will determine its level.
+Noteholders should recognize that it is impossible to know whether the level of the index will rise or fall.
 Trading prices of the underlying shares will be influenced by the complex and inter-related political, economic, financial and other factors that can effect the capital markets generally or the equity trading markets on which the shares are trading, and by the various circumstances that can influence the values of these shares in a specific market segment or in particular shares.
-In addition, a foreign index based on shares issued by non-Canadian companies will be influenced by foreign, political, economic, financial and other developments.
-Noteholders should consider such developments which, may not be as well known or as rapidly or thoroughly reported in Canada as comparable Canadian developments.
-Noteholders should be aware of such possible lack of availability of important information that can effect the level of an index, and should be prepared to make special efforts to obtain such information on a timely basis.